Canop/miaou/installation.md

 ## Build Miaou

-To build the application, run
+To build the application, first set the env variable `MIAOU_ROOT` then run

-	gulp

-If you want a continuous build of the client side files, in order to test while you code, do

-	gulp watch
+	miaou-builder all

-## Test
+## Continuous watch

-You only need to do it when you change the source code.

-	./test.sh
+[WIP]

 ## Fill the configuration